Sequencing - Work in Progress

 - 4. After amplification, the emulsion is broken and beads are recovered.

-For ppmSeq (paired plus-minus sequencing), both strands of each original DNA duplex are captured on the same bead.
+For ppmSeq (paired plus-minus sequencing), both strands of each original DNA duplex are captured on the same bead during emulsion PCR.
 Denaturation occurs within the emulsion droplet after bead ligation, so forward and reverse strand templates are co-amplified on a single bead.
 This enables downstream computational duplex error correction.

 Bead Loading onto the Wafer